 There are a number of exceptional oral hygiene products on the market.
 With an ever-expanding selection of toothbrushes, toothpaste, floss, and rinses, people have the tools they need to maintain a healthy mouth.
 However, variations in packaging and a multitude of marketing lines can make it difficult to sort out which product is the best fit for an individual.

-Finding the best toothbrush for you or your child is the first step in great oral hygiene.
+Finding the best toothbrush for you or your child is the first step in great oral hygiene, a Teeth whitening treatment can also help with oral hygiene.
 To begin, check the size of the brush.
 Its head should fit easily in the mouth and touch only one or two teeth at a time.
 The handle must be long enough for easy manipulation without being unwieldy.

 The next thing to consider is the toothbrush’s firmness.
 Medium to hard bristles are most effective at removing plaque and stains, but they run a higher risk of damaging the tooth surface.
 Most dentists recommend soft bristles for all children and most adults, especially when tooth sensitivity or gingivitis are present.
 With twice-daily use, soft bristles get the job done.